Duke BTE Curriculum & Courses

 Internship

-All CBTE Fellows are expected to participate in an industrial internship that provides interested students with extensive industrial research experience.
+All CBTE Fellows are required to participate in an industrial internship that provides interested students with extensive industrial research experience.
+Associates are strongly encouraged to complete an internship.

 Interdisciplinary Experience/Thesis Committee Composition

-In addition, at least two CBTE faculty must be on the doctoral dissertation committee of the trainee, one of whom must be the committee chair.
-At least one committee member must be a non-engineer CBTE faculty member.
+In addition, at least two CBTE faculty must be on your doctoral dissertation committee, one of which must be the committee chair.